OrgForge: A Multi-Agent Simulation Framework for Verifiable Synthetic Corporate Corpora: Conclusion

 \section{Conclusion}

-We have presented OrgForge, a multi-agent simulation framework for generating synthetic corporate corpora with verifiable ground truth.
-The central contribution is an architectural boundary formalized as $M = (S, P, V, E)$ that separates fact control from prose generation.
-We have formally specified three graph-dynamic mechanisms---stress propagation via betweenness centrality (Eq.~\eqref{eq:stress-propagation}), temporal edge-weight decay (Eq.~\eqref{eq:edge-decay}), and Dijkstra escalation routing (Eq.~\eqref{eq:escalation-path})---that govern organizational behavior deterministically and independently of any LLM.
-An actor-local clock enforces causal timestamp correctness across all artifact types, and an ambient social interruption model introduces ground-truth capacity noise representative of realistic enterprise communication.
+We have presented OrgForge, a multi-agent simulation framework for generating synthetic organizational corpora with verifiable ground truth.
+The central contribution is an architectural boundary formalized as $M = (S, P, V, E)$ that separates fact control from prose generation, making internal consistency an architectural guarantee rather than an emergent property.

-Beyond the core simulation, we have described a causal chain tracking subsystem that accumulates ordered artifact graphs per incident, a hybrid RRF recurrence detector that identifies repeated failure classes across the SimEvent log, and an inbound/outbound email engine that introduces three categories of external communication with probabilistic drop simulation and gated causal chains.
-These components are integrated into the core execution pipeline---the email engine and causal chain handler extend the same artifact flow driven by the validator and planner, rather than operating as post-processing additions.
-A complete evaluation pipeline generates eight typed question categories with deterministic ground-truth answers, scores agent responses with partial credit via a weighted primary-evidence scheme, and exports HuggingFace-ready Parquet datasets with BM25 and dense retrieval baselines.

-The resulting corpora are internally consistent by construction, temporally structured, causally ordered, and cross-artifact traceable.
-BM25 and dense retrieval baselines have been evaluated against a 22-business-day corpus (1,079 documents, 83 questions, 43 simulated personnel); BM25 outperforms dense retrieval on most question types, with dense narrowly leading on RETRIEVAL (MRR@10 0.39 vs.\ 0.35), and PLAN and ESCALATION scoring zero for both methods, establishing a clear target for future agentic systems.
-End-to-end RAG agent evaluation against these corpora remains the primary outstanding item and will be reported in a subsequent version of this paper.

-OrgForge is open source, configurable, and reproducible.
-We believe it provides the foundation for a new class of RAG evaluation benchmarks grounded in organizationally realistic, ground-truth-annotated synthetic corpora.